stephen1000/enpyroments/README.md

 if comic_title:
     MESSAGE = f"Today's xkcd is called '{comic_title}'"
 else:
-    MESSAGE = f"Sorry, we couldn't load the comic :("
+    MESSAGE = f"Sorry, we couldn't load the title of today's xkcd :("
 ```

 And lastly (or more likely beforehand), you'll probably want to make sure you don't track the localized settings in your repository, so add them to your .gitignore: